Ensembles >

 Rigatoni Brothers

-I've collected this type of music for many years, from whatever sources I could find it.
-Write me a note if you're interested in getting a particular piece or part.
-I love to trade (scans of) old mandolin sheet music, it's all copyright free.
-I would eventually like to have complete sets of the Tesio, Cardilli, and Century Collections and make them available online.
+Please visit the Brothers' website following this link: The trio specializes in Italian American mandolin music from the early 1900s.
+The combination of two mandolins and guitar was very popular in those days to play for small social gatherings (weddings, first communion parties, ...) and a lot of sheet music was published for it in New York and Philadelphia.
+Paul has collected this type of music for many years, from whatever sources he could find it.
+Write him a note if you're interested in getting a particular piece or part.
+He loves to trade (scans of) old mandolin sheet music, it's all copyright free.
+He would eventually like to have complete sets of the Tesio, Cardilli, and Century Collections and make them available online.
+The Brothers did a lecture concert at the Washington Folklore Society Minifest in Februari 2013, and got great comments.

 Our good friend R...
 F....... , whose father's side of the family is very Italian (as the name indicates), heard the first couple of notes and immediately recognized the style of mandolin playing she remembered from her youth, even though the songs you played weren't necessarily ones she recalled.
 You guys got the style exactly right!
 She was impressed with the great amount of knowledge you conveyed to the audience without being pedantic, and was crying tears of joy.
 Charlie Baum FSGW President